WASHINGTON -- Impeachment is moving beyond the hearing room.

-On Wednesday night, the House Judiciary Committee began churning through the next step of “marking up” — considering changes to — the articles of impeachment.
+On Thursday, the House Judiciary Committee continued churning through the “markup” - consideration of changes to — the articles of impeachment.

 Majority Democrats show no signs of willingness to make substantial changes.
-But that won't stop all 41 members of the panel from getting a chance to speak, object and offer revisions.
-This step is expected to last into Thursday and culminate with a party line vote to send the articles to the full House.
+But that's not stopping the panel from speaking, arguing over what happened the last time they considered impeachment and offer revisions.
+By noon, the panel had only debated and voted on one article — by Rep. Jim Jordan, which was defeated.
+This step is expected to culminate later in the day with a party line vote to send the articles to the full House.

 But the session is more than box-checking, given the constitutional gravity of impeachment.
 Sending the articles to the full House for a vote next week would put Trump on the brink of becoming only the third impeached president in American history.